jeff665547/Project-ChipImgProc/doc/modules/installation.md

 ChipImgProc\> mkdir build
 ChipImgProc\> cd build

-:: Configure build, will build all upstream dependencies build\> cmake .. -G "MinGW Makefiles" -DCMAKE_INSTALL_PREFIX="..\stage" -DINSTALL_DEPS=ON -DCMAKE_BUILD_TYPE="Release" -DCOPY_ALL_TP=ON
+:: Configure build, will build all dependencies build\> cmake .. -G "MinGW Makefiles" -DCMAKE_INSTALL_PREFIX="..\stage" -DINSTALL_DEPS=ON -DCMAKE_BUILD_TYPE="Release" -DCOPY_ALL_TP=ON

 :: Build project, and install
 build\> cmake --build . --target install

 :: Now the result will put in ChipImgProc\stage
-:: All upstream library will put in ChipImgProc\stage\third_party
+:: All libraries will put in ChipImgProc\stage\third_party
 ```

-After build, you have to link the ChipImgProc manually.
+After the build step, you have to link the ChipImgProc manually.
 See [manually import](@ref manually-import) for details.

-Manually build (MSVC - experimental)
+Manually build (MSVC - experimental) {#manually-build-msvc}
 ====================================

 The MSVC build is currently an experimental feature,